 The publishing industry is driven by the bottom line.
 In other words, publishers base their decisions on how much money they think the book will make.

-One of the most important indicators of potential profitability, from their point of view, is how well known the author is.
+One of the most important indicators of potential profitability, from their point of view, is how well-known the author is.
 Thus, they prefer books by health professionals who already have a media platform, thanks to their radio and TV appearances, seminars, blogs, podcasts, previous publications, and more.

 The best thing you can do to support your bid for publication is to begin building or expanding your media platform, right now.
+(The media platform is also known as the author platform.)

 Even if you’re an unknown local practitioner, you can begin making your name known through speeches to local clubs, appearances on health-related blogs and podcasts, informative and helpful tweets, and more.